papatangosierra/serifu/README.md

         -
         Briareos: What numbers?

-would be perfectly valid, and would refer to three sequential pages, the second of which has two panels.
-Text following `#` or `-` characters is meant as a convenience to make scripts more readable.
+would be a perfectly valid way to describe three sequential pages, the second of which has two panels.

-The expectation is that well-behaved Serifu editing software will automatically insert page and panel numbers, updating them as necessary when the script changes and freeing the translator or editor from the need to do so manually.
+The expectation is that well-behaved Serifu editing software will automatically insert page and panel numbers, updating them as necessary when the script changes and freeing the translator or editor from the error-prone process of doing so manually.

 ### Script Text